21 December 2016 – FinTech prototype dashboard developers announced

 In a Money Marketing article, Dentons Director of Technical Services Martin Tilley says “ is an unattainable soundbite – it isn’t going to happen.
 It needs to be consulted on and three years is far too short a timeline to implement it.”

-In the 2016 Budget, the Government confirms it will ensure that pensions dashboards are designed, funded and launched, meaning individuals can view all their retirement savings in one place.
+At the same time, in the 2016 Budget, the UK Government confirms it will ensure that pensions dashboards are designed, funded and launched, meaning individuals can view all their retirement savings in one place.

 14 March 2016 – FAMR final report